bsmntoid/gttod-bepinex-pack/README.md

  - Unstripped Unity 2021.3.31 `_data/Managed/` DLL files
  - A few config changes (enabled console, etc)
 ## INSTALLATION:
 Drop these files into your Get To The Orange Door folder, such that `winhttp.dll` and `doorstop_config.ini` are in the same folder as `Get To The Orange Door.exe`.
-Does not require `README.MD` of course.
+Does not require `README.MD` of course. the `unstrip` and `doorstop_config.ini` are ESSENTIAL for BepInEx to work correctly.